adrienharnay/ssr-starter-pack/README.md

 app.use(serverRender(manifests));
 ```

-_Note: in development, `serverRender` will also get called (by Webpack) with an object as a parameter_
+_Note: in development, `serverRender` will also get called (by Webpack-dev-server) with an object as a parameter_

 [server.js](./client/src/entry/js/server.js)
 ```js